ComparativeSystemsBiologyGroup/CSB.github.io/_members/brilli.md

 In 2013 I started a new position in Italy, at the Fondazione Edmund Mach near Trento, in north Italy.
 There I came back to omics data analysis focusing on one important grapevine pathogen, Plasmopara viticola.
 Since 2017, I am at the Department of Biosciences at the University of Milan, as a Professor since 2019, where I got affiliated to the EntoparLab (www......it).
 Here I am trying to combine my -omics expertise with mathematical modeling in different organisms and scales, from molecules, to populations."
 pronouns: he/him/his
-website: #https://website.com/ #Enter your personal/professional website
-UNIMI: #XXXXXXXX #UCSF Employees Profile ID only
+website:
-twitter: @CompSysBiolUnit #username
+twitter: @CompSysBiolUnit
-linkedin: #username
+linkedin:
-github: #username
+github:
 ---